Indiana Governor candidates gather for third debate

 Braun doubled down and supported legislation like 2022’s Senate Bill 1, which bans abortion in the state.
 Braun said legislators had “vetted” the bill and provided “reasonable exceptions.”
 He called the bill a “good product” and said it reflected the views of the majority of Hoosiers.

-McCormick countered, saying the bill was not well vetted and did not represent the majority of Hoosiers.
-She said that the bill could not have considered the views of Hoosiers because there is not a ballot initiative in Indiana, which she vows to implement.
+McCormick countered, saying the bill was not well vetted and did not consider the views of Hoosiers because there is not a ballot initiative in Indiana, which she vows to implement.
 McCormick repeated a common speaking point of her campaign, pointing out she is the only female candidate and the “only one who has been pregnant and given birth.”

 McCormick referred back to Braun’s running mate, Beckwith, who claimed he does not want exceptions for rape and incest for abortions.